joyhuan/FormalVerification/README.md

 Tbh I thought about this problems more than three hours.
 I was at a few points very close to finish the proof but still fail at a margin.
 But I can tell you every second of the stuggle and the toil is totally worth it.
-Subconscious started to merge.
-It becomes clearer and clearer to detect plausible assumptions I am making which really is false.
-I become more alert and agile at detecting and coining counterexamples.
-And I logic chain became concrete maps in my mind instead of messyt knots.
+I became more aware of subconscious, became more alert at detecting false plausible assumptions, and became more adept at coining counterexamples.
+Logic unknots from chaos and started to form clear concrete maps in my mind.

 Though many people took this class because they are passionate and ambitious to use computer to do proofs both in math theories and the correctness of their program (the latter case is actually